Jaredslocker21/organic_cat/README.md

 ### Imagery

-The Website logo was was taken from Adobe Stock and a license was purchased for up too 500,000 views.
+The Website logo was was made by me.

-The hero image was taken from Adobe Stock and a license was purchased for up too 500,000 views.
+The Slider Images was taken from Adobe Stock and a license was purchased for up too 500,000 views.

-Default Member image taken from Adobe Stock and a license was purchased for up too 500,000 views.
+Poduct Images was taken from Adobe Stock and a license was purchased for up too 500,000 views.

 ## Technologies